RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

       > pip install **packagename**

-  - No.6
-    if you need to download a package from github, you can use following command:
+7. if you need to download a package from github, you can use following command:

       > conda install git pip<br/>
       > pip install git+<git_url>

-dk